presence-insights/pi-clientsdk-ios/README.md

 There are some other little things you can do with this SDK (mostly different ways to initialize or modify objects), but these basics should be enough to get you started.
 Have fun!

+###Troubleshooting

+*   First things first, if things are not working, enable debugging to see all the inner workings in the console.

+        adapter.enableLogging() // adapter is an instance of PIAdapter

+*   I started the beacon sensor, but it is not picking up any beacons.
+There are a couple reasons why this may be happening.
+        1. The beacons are not configured correctly in the PI UI.
+Ensure that the Proximity UUID is set correctly.
+We retrieve that to create a region to range for beacons.
+        2. The codes (username, password, tenant, org) used in creating the PIAdapter may have been entered incorrectly.